Questions and answers about general social security benefit | News archive | KelaSkip to content

 • partial early old-age pension.

-However, if your parents’ combined income does not exceed EUR 2,500 per month, your general social security benefit will not be affected.
+However, if you live with your parents, their income may affect how much general social security benefit you can get.
+If your parents’ combined income does not exceed EUR 2,500 per month, you will get the full general social security benefit.
 Each child under 18 who lives with your parents and is under their care increases this income limit by EUR 106 per month.

 If your parents’ combined monthly income exceeds EUR 2,500, half of the amount that exceeds the threshold of EUR 2,500 will be deducted from the general social security benefit paid to you.
 However, you will always be paid at least 35% of the general social security benefit.

 Yes, you can.
 If you are paid wages or a salary, the general social security benefit will be adjusted to take your earned income into account.
-This is also currently the case with unemployment benefits.
+This is also the case with unemployment benefits.

 The adjustment means that your general social security benefit will gradually decrease as your income grows.
 If you work part-time while you are unemployed, the wages or salary you are paid will not be fully deducted from your general social security benefit.
 Only half of the gross wages or salary you are paid will be deducted.